Customers.ai Raises $4.99M in Series A for Generative-AI Use in B2C Sales Outreach

+Customers.ai (formerly MobileMonkey) recently rebranded in line with its AI-powered marketing technology that scales B2C customer acquisition

-Customers.ai accelerates growth to displace the traditional B2C digital marketing playbook following funding round led by ScOp Venture Capital.
+Customers.ai accelerates growth to disrupt the traditional B2C digital marketing playbook following funding round led by ScOp Venture Capital.

+Customers.ai brings the sophisticated targeting and AI technologies that are transforming B2C customer acquisition into a platform that is so effective and simple to use.”

-BOSTON, April 5, 2023 /PRNewswire/ -- Customers.ai, AI-powered sales outreach automation platform, today announced the close of a $4.99M Series A funding round.
+BOSTON, MA, UNITED STATES, April 5, 2023/EINPresswire.com/ -- Customers.ai, AI-powered sales outreach automation platform, today announced the close of a $4.99M Series A funding round.
 The funding will be used to further invest in development of generative AI-powered sales automation tools for business-to-consumer companies.
-The announcement follows on the heels of the company's renaming from MobileMonkey to Customers.ai and their recognition as a fastest-growing Go-To-Market Tool by ICONIQ Capital and G2.
+The announcement follows on the heels of the company’s renaming from MobileMonkey to Customers.ai and their recognition as a fastest-growing Go-To-Market Tool by ICONIQ Capital and G2.

 The funding round was led by ScOp Venture Capital with participation from New York Angels and Beyond Angels.
 Kevin O’Connor, founder of DoubleClick and Managing Partner at ScOp Venture Capital, is joining Customers.ai’s board.